sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-data-types-2/README.md

 console.log(alice.email) // Prints "alice.coltrane@jazz.com"
 ```

 Objects are made up of keys and values.
 Keys are always strings, but values can be any legal JavaScript value, including strings, numbers, booleans, arrays, functions, and even other objects.
-You can access a value by using its keys:
+Access values in objects by their keys:

 ```js
 const alice = {